Dontrelle Inman

-Dontrelle Javaar Inman (born January 31, 1989) is an American gridiron football wide receiver for the Toronto Argonauts of the Canadian Football League (CFL).
-He played college football at Virginia and was signed by the Jacksonville Jaguars of the National Football League (NFL) as an undrafted free agent in 2011.
-He was a Grey Cup champion with the Argonauts in 2012 and has been a member of several other NFL teams.
+Dontrelle Javaar Inman (born January 31, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Virginia Cavaliers and was signed by the NFL's Jacksonville Jaguars as an undrafted free agent in 2011.
+He was a Grey Cup champion in the CFL with the Toronto Argonauts in 2012 and was a member of several other NFL teams.

 Professional career

+Jacksonville Jaguars

+After going undrafted in the 2011 NFL draft, Inman signed with the Jacksonville Jaguars as an undrafted free agent on July 26, 2011.
+He was released on September 4.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 In 2012, Inman signed with the Toronto Argonauts of the Canadian Football League.
 In his rookie CFL season, Inman recorded 50 receptions for 803 yards and five touchdowns.
 Inman went on to win the 100th Grey Cup with the Argonauts.

 In 2013, Inman recorded 50 receptions for 739 yards and six touchdowns.
 On June 28, 2013, Inman was pressed into punting duties after an injury to starting kicker Swayze Waters during a game against the visiting Hamilton Tiger-Cats.
 In that game, Inman recorded three punts for a total of 88 yards, yielding a 29.3 yard punting average.

-On December 24, 2013, the Argonauts released Inman so he could explore NFL opportunities.
+On December 24, the Argonauts released Inman.